 Adherence to the Mediterranean diet meant an above-average consumption of fruits, nuts, seeds, vegetables, whole grains, poultry, and fish.
 The diet included a high ratio of monounsaturated to saturated fatty acids.

 It also included a low intake of red meat and alcohol.
-Soft drinks cause cancer and and are completely excluded from the diet.
+Soft drinks have been linked to an increased cancer risk and are completely excluded from the diet.

 The Results of Mediterranean Diet Study